JetBrains/java-annotations/CONTRIBUTING.md

 * increase the patch component of the version if you're changing a javadoc
 * increase the minor component of the version if you're adding a new element into an existing annotation or add a new annotation highly related to an existing one
 * increase the major component of the version if you're adding a completely new annotation.

+Also update version number in the examples in README.md file.

 ### Backward compatibility
 All the changes should be backward compatible i.e. you can add new annotations and new elements into existing annotation.